How to wear the weather?

 With the prevalent rains in the Netherlands and its history of struggling with the elements, rain is deeply rooted in Dutch culture.
-I questioned what it would be like to capture the experience of rain fall on textile, so it becomes possible to ‘wear the weather’.
-For this I developed my own technique ‘pluviography’; photographic recordings of rain precipitation on textiles with a film coating that is sensitive to water.
+The question what it would be like to capture the experience of rain fall on textile, so it becomes possible to ‘wear the weather’ informed the material research.
+For this an own technique is developed named ‘pluviagraphy’; photographic recordings of rain precipitation on textiles with a film coating that is sensitive to water.

 The textiles form a collection of weather data: visual recordings of a drizzly day or even a monsoon, imprinted on textile.
 Each unique cloth is accompanied with its actual precipitation data of location, time and weather conditions.

-Dutch rain is imprinted on 100% silk textiles at different locations like Amsterdam, The Hague and New York.
+Dutch rain is imprinted on 100% silk textiles at different locations like Amsterdam, The Hague, New York, Arita.

 Research book made for the context of my textiles.
 This self-published book is a record of process, inspiration and research to results of the project Made by Rain.
 Browse book